wballard/starphleet/index.md

   The [Linux containers](https://linuxcontainers.org/) which run the services are thrown away on each new service deployment and on each ship reboot.
 While local filesystem access is available with a container, it is not persistent and should not be relied upon for persistent data storage.
 Note that your `<service_git_url>` **must be network reachable** from each ship in the phleet.

   The `beta` command references a `beta_group` by name, and will transparently send any user identified in the group to the alternate `service_url`.
 Users are identified vit `.htpasswd` or `.ldap`.
 The `service_url` is just another ordered service on the ship, most likely a different branch to test a new feature.

+  The `stop-before-autodeploy` command is useful for services that are not rolling deployment friendly.
+For example, we have an index service we call `pi` that uses [SOLR](http://lucene.apache.org/solr/) that has a nasty habit of not retrying to get at locked files.
+So, this makes sure to stop first, releasing the file lock.

 * **remote**: A file specifying data to be autodeployed to to `/var/data/<service_name>` inside the [Linux container](https://linuxcontainers.org/) for `service_name`.
 Starphleet symlinks `/var/data/` for all [Linux containers](https://linuxcontainers.org/) to `/var/data/` on the parent ship.
 As a result, data specified by the `remote` file is visible to all [Linux container](https://linuxcontainers.org/) instances on a ship.
 Only one item is needed inside a `remote` file: